mahdafr/FPS_utep-sp17/backend/code/README.md

 #### 05/03 Wednesday
 Integration.
 Delegations of work TBD through our weekly meetings.
 #### 04/28 Friday
-By this day, all of your classes fully implemented and tested.
+By this day, have all of your classes fully implemented and tested.
 Message me which ones you have submitted to your branch so that I may check.
 #### 04/24 Monday
 By this day, have at least two (2) classes fully implemented and tested.
 Message me which ones you have submitted to your branch so that I may check.
 #### 04/21 Friday